 The Company regularly reviews the carrying value of its exploration and evaluation assets for impairment to determine whether the acquisition cost of these properties will be recoverable from future cash flows or from their disposition.
 Assumptions underlying the cash flow estimates include the forecasted prices for uranium and rare earth elements, production levels, and operating, capital, exploration and reclamation costs, which are subject to risks and uncertainties.
-Management has determined that as at September 30, 2015, there is no impairment of carrying value of its Ontario and Saskatchewan exploration and evaluation assets.
+Management has determined that as at September 30 and December14, 2016, there is no impairment of the carrying value of its Ontario and Saskatchewan properties.